shlomihod/shlomihod.github.io/README.md

 2. Interpretable machine learning
 3. Differentially private synthetic data for government data

 I'm also an Associated Researcher at the [Alexander von Humboldt Institute for Internet and Society (HIIG)](https://www.hiig.de/en/) in Berlin.
+Last summer I interened at Twitter Cortex where I leverged human-in-the-loop research to improve toxicity models.
 In summer 2019, I did a research internship at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley, working on neural network interpretability.

 For the last years, I teach courses in [Responsible AI, Law, Ethics & Society](https://learn.responsibly.ai/) in various institutes including Boston University, Cornell Tech, Tel Aviv University and the Technion.
 Our materials are available for faculty [here](https://teach.responsibly.ai/).